|Source • Brands||

 (Far Below N. American Standard)

 MGS Progetti S.r.L., is an established Italian design and manufacturing firm located about a hour from Milan, Italy.
-The company is wholly owned by COPAMA SA a Swiss company established in Lugano in 1978, and represented in the U.S. by MGS USA LLC.
-The company also recently announced a new arrangement with Purcell Murray, a distributor of high end kitchen and bath products, primarily in California.
+The company is wholly owned by COPAMA SA a Swiss company established in Lugano in 1978.
+It is represented in the U.S. by Purcell Murray, Inc., a distributor of high end kitchen and bath products from California.

 MGS manufactures stainless steel sinks, faucets and coordinating accessories for kitchen and bath, merging "Italian luxury and style with the innovative precision of Swiss engineering", or so the company's literature states.
 Each MGS faucet is individually cast using the lost wax process, then carefully machined and brushed to produce a unique finish.
 The designs are very minimalist modern.